SrGMC/tu-aca-project/report/report.md

 # Introduction

-The objective of this project is to implement two branch predictors, the Agree predictor, and the Perceptron predictor and evaluate their performance in addition to comparing them with other predictors already developed.
+The objective of this project is to implement two branch predictors, the Agree predictor, and the Perceptron predictor and evaluate their performance besides comparing them with other predictors already developed.
 The predictors were simulated and tested in the gem5 simulator running on an Intel 4 core i5 at 1.40GHz.

 # Implementation details